DonnieData/austin_crime_EDA/README.md

 The data is then parsed from json to a tabular format as pandas dataframe.
 Several cleanng and transforming prcoesses are performed, including changing data types.

-The data is then split into separte dataframes to reflect the database schema/erd whis has been defined to
+The data is then split into separte dataframes to reflect the database schema/ER Model whis has been defined to ensure a logical structure for the many-to-one relationships.

-A data ETL pipeline is created which
-An ETL Pipeline is created by defining a custom function which compiles
-Python script which extracts data via api, then cleans, transforms, and creates a database in which the data is loaded into.
+#### Database

 ### Exploration and Transformation